 When mobility is reduced, or the hip joint is worn or damaged, it may be necessary to replace it with a prosthesis (artificial joint), known as hip replacement surgery.
 The new joint will last for around 15 years, and often greatly reduces pain as well as increases mobility.
 Hip replacement surgery is considered major surgery and therefore can have a longer recovery time.
-It is carried out under either general anesthetic (you’re asleep during the procedure) or an epidural when your lower body is numbed but you remain awake.
+It is carried out under either general anaesthetic (you’re asleep during the procedure) or an epidural when your lower body is numbed but you remain awake.

 An artificial hip joint is made of a metal alloy or, in some cases, ceramic.
 The surgery to replace your hip joint with an artificial one usually takes around 60-90 minutes to complete.
 To read more about the materials and process of this operation, the NHS has a guide.